 The HPC hardware hosted by DCC constitutes general compute and storage resources available to all staff and students at DTU as well as resources dedicated to specific purposes with limited access for prioritized groups of users only.
 Members of these groups are appointed by the “resource/cluster owner”.
 Some of the dedicated compute resources are made available to other users (by pooling resources), if not utilized by the prioritized users.

-To get more details about the clusters currently available and their hardware specification are available at the following links, one for the LSF managed cluster, and the other for the olded MOAB/Torque one:
+More details about the clusters currently available and their hardware specification are available at the following link:

 Those resources are exclusively reserved for batch jobs.
 See the user guides for more information.

 Besides from the HPC compute nodes, “application servers” are provided in the G databar.
 For more information regarding the Application servers, please consult the following link: